0xkiichiro/0xkiichiro/README.md

 ### 👋

-I'm 0xkiichiro, a structural engineer that dipped his toes in business development and product engineering before starting a career in tech.
+I'm 0xkiichiro, I make magic with code.

 Born in 95', citizen of the 🌎, pronouns: he/him.

-I'm a self-taught frontend developer.
-I've started my journey in early 22'.

-I have working proficiency in GIT, HTML5, CSS3 and JS & React.
-Currently focused on learning Python and backend development.
+I have working proficiency in GIT, HTML5, CSS3 and JS, Vue, React, Python & Django.

 I enjoy following the latest trends in crypto and learning Solidity on the side for my hobby projects.